Videos to build confidence &

 What improves self-confidence?

-What can help young learners understand that they are bright when they experience difficulties at school?
+What helps young learners understand that they are bright when they experience difficulties at school?

-The earlier dyslexia is identified and students understand their learning style is ‘different’ rather than ‘inferior’, the easier this is.
+The earlier dyslexia and other learning difficulties are identified and students understand their learning style is ‘different’ rather than ‘inferior’, the easier this is.

 What I’ve seen help

-There are many ways parents can help restore/build their children’s self-esteem.
+There are many ways aduts can help restore/build their children’s self-esteem.

 One of the simplest and cheapest is to guide them to watch helpful videos.
-Certain videos have encouraged my students far more than listening to anything I’ve said to them.
+Specific videos have encouraged my students far more than listening to anything I’ve said to them.

 I am not suggesting that watching these videos will miraculously improve self-esteem but is one of many tools that could help.